A PERSONAL STORY — THE DESIRE TO RELIEVE THE PAIN OF SOMEONE IN THE FOUNDER’S FAMILY

 a new way of seeing life

-, a noun that in spanish means “flight”.
-Vuelo is associated with concepts such as transience, progress, change, speed, action and freedom.
+, a noun that in Spanish means “flight”.
+Vuelo is associated with desirable concepts for the target audience such as transience, progress, change, speed, action and freedom.
 The New possibilities

-tagline invites people to look at life from new perspectives and can be adapted in many forms, depending on the message it is looking to communicate, such as New ways, New views, New opportunities
+tagline invites people to look at life from new perspectives and can be adapted in many forms, depending on the message it is looking to communicate, such as New ways

 , etc. The graphical approach is synthetic: the baseline serves as a point of reference for the name and represents ground, protection, support, besides functioning as a highlight, indicating something important, like its logo, titles, photos, words, etc.

 The new brand positioning ensures a great emphasis on every touchpoint that impacts the consumer, fueling curiosity, enhancing communication, and the impression that the brand leaves.
 Unlike the competitors, Vuelo’s human approach makes the strategic positioning clear, focusing on people and not on their diseases.
 The project, which was highlighted at Bienal Brasileira de Design

 , Premios CLAP

 and in the two main world packaging curatorships, The Dieline